Eugenius0/ai-travel-planer/README.md

    - Regular checkpoints were saved to Google Drive.
 This ensured progress continuity during interruptions.
 More details on checkpointing can be found in the [Efficient Checkpointing](#efficient-checkpointing) section under the Model-Centric Approach.

 4. **Interactive UI**:
    - A Gradio interface enables users to input their desired city and travel preferences to generate tailored travel plans.
+[Gradio UI](#gradio-ui)

 5. **Efficiency Optimizations**:
    - The model leverages 4-bit quantization for reduced computational overhead.